 Due to its ability to help cancer patients, turkey tail is considered one of the best researched mushrooms and sits right on top with other medicinal mushrooms, such as reishi, cordyceps and maitake.
 Many edible mushrooms contain selenium, vitamin D and vitamin B3, which is part of what makes them strong immune boosters, in addition to the nutrient-rich soil and decaying matter where they live.
 These mushrooms feed on this decaying matter and other living things, such as rotting logs, making them saprotrophs.

-Turkey tail mushrooms work by providing a big boost to our immune systems.
+Turkey tail benefits start with working as an immune system booster.
 They contain B-glucans, a type of polysaccharides, within the fungal cell walls.
 When eaten, these B-glucans provide receptors in the small intestine area that get the immune-boosting power in full force.
 This power puts the turkey tail mushroom in the adaptogen category.
 Adaptogen herbs work to resist numerous stress factors that we face daily, providing support to the immune system and stimulating energy levels.
 Usually, adaptogens are herbal compounds found in things like mushrooms, roots, berries, barks and leaves.

 Furthermore, mushrooms are composed of compacted mycelium, the vegetative part of fungus that’s jam-packed with nutrition, such as polysaccharides, proteins, minerals, and vitamins B and D. They’re also low-fat.
 The mycelium structure is loaded with helpful enzymes, antimicrobial agents and antiviral compounds.
 In fact, this mycelium is more important than you may think by helping provide nutrient-dense soil, something our land is often lacking, which can help neutralize the toxins in our immune systems.